philosophydan/philosophydan.github.io/PeRFECt2.md

 If you're interested in being a graduate student commentator-at-large, [see the Call for Participation here.](http://philevents.org/event/show/24990)

-Schedule and other information coming soon.
-For urgent requests, please contact [perfect-conf@phil.upenn.edu](mailto: perfect-conf@phil.upenn.edu).
+More information is coming soon, but for urgent requests, please contact [perfect-conf@phil.upenn.edu](mailto: perfect-conf@phil.upenn.edu).

 ## Schedule
-Coming soon
+Coming soon!

 ## Accessibility Information
 All of the talks and meals except dinners will take place on the fourth floor of [Cohen Hall](http://www.facilities.upenn.edu/maps/locations/cohen-hall-claudia).
 [Accessibility information for Cohen Hall can be found here.](http://www.facilities.upenn.edu/sites/default/files/pennaccess/PA0310-CohenHall.pdf)